shidemuri/tefoco-v3/README.md

 2. on the shell tab, run
 `npm i discord.js express path` and `npm init -y`

-2. on the [secrets tab](http://prntscr.com/13o51hf), make a new secret called `token` and put your bot token in it
+3. on the [secrets tab](http://prntscr.com/13o51hf), make a new secret called `token` and put your bot token in it

-3. on `bot.js`, replace the `./image.png` from both lines 28 and 48 to

-`https://github.com/shidemuri/tefoco-v3/blob/master/image.png?raw=true` (because replit is blind and cant find local files lmao)
+4. on the `configure the run button` put in `node shard.js`

-4. run `bot.js` once and copy the web link that just appeared on the side
+5. run it once and copy the web link that just appeared on the side

-5. go into [uptimerobot](https://uptimerobot.com), create a new account and a new monitor with these settings:
+6. go into [uptimerobot](https://uptimerobot.com), create a new account and a new monitor with these settings:

 ```
 Monitor type: HTTP(s)